OpenTechStrategies/pdc-poc-demo/docs/SPEC.md

-   This screen shows a faceted search interface, enabling the user (a grantmaker) to search among the various non-profits whose core data is in CGAP's Common Data Platform, discovering ones whose proposals -- which were sent to *other* funders, and shared with CGAP under CGAP's data access and governance policies -- are in areas of interest to the funder doing the search.
+   This screen shows a faceted search interface, enabling the user (a grantmaker) to search among the various non-profits whose core data is in PDC's Common Data Platform, discovering ones whose proposals -- which were sent to *other* funders, and shared with PDC under PDC's data access and governance policies -- are in areas of interest to the funder doing the search.

    The search must therefore match on both organizational information